 - The easiest way to make an international call, including to and from the US, is to dial the + (which should be the same key as the 0), followed by the country code, and then the phone number.

-Call another country from the U.S
+Call a country outside the U.S.

 Dial "+" followed by the country code, city code (if necessary), and local number.
 This works the same regardless of if you are calling from the U.S. or if you are traveling in another country.

 Call back to the U.S. from another country

 Dial +1, the area code, and the number (example: +1-555-123-4567).